Your Changing Relationships

 In some circumstances, the person you are caring for may not be aware of their actions, or able to understand how this is upsetting you.

 It may be helpful to talk to someone to get help on ways to cope.
-Share how you’re feeling with your GP or get in touch with our Wellbeing Practitioner.
+Share how you’re feeling with your GP or get in touch with our Caring Lifestyle Balance team.

 Feeling you are being taken for granted

-This is a very common feeling among carers.
+Feeling that you are being taken for granted is very common amongst carers.
 Caring can be especially tiring and difficult when you feel like your work is going unnoticed or is not appreciated, especially by those who are being supported.

 If you notice that negative feelings are building up inside, make sure you talk it out with either someone you know or a professional counsellor or volunteer.
-See Coping with Stress and Low Mood and Depression for some useful tips and information.
+See Coping with Stress for some useful tips and information.
+LINK

 Feeling isolated – my friends don’t understand

-It is really useful to find some peer support and joining one of our events or activities can help you find people who are going through a similar situation.
-Visit our What’s on page to find a group that suits you.
+It is really useful to find some peer support and joining one of our Carer Support Groups can help you find people who are going through a similar experience.

 I now feel like a parent rather than a partner